Discover Mycenae: The Ancient Kingdom of Agamemnon

 Mythological History of Mycenae

-According to Pausanias, the mythical Perseus, son of Zeus and Danae, daughter of the king of Argos, founded Mycenae and Tiryns (another UNESCO Mycenaean Site near Nafplion).
+According to Pausanias, the mythical Perseus, son of Zeus and Danae, daughter of the king of Argos, founded Mycenae and Tiryns (another UNESCO Mycenaean Site near Nafplio).

 Eurystheus, the last king of the Perseid dynasty, was the one who commissioned Herakles (Hercules) to perform his twelve labors (remember the Lion of Nemea?)
 Eurystheus was killed fighting the Athenians, and Atreus, the son of Pelops became the king of Mycenae and started the Atreid dynasty.